 The Real Friends app does not access your contacts or web history.
 Electric Eggplant does not collect any personally identifiable information through the app.
 The app does not contain any ads, in-app purchases or social network integration.

-The Real Friends app saves the state of the app to your device when it exits, so it can be restarted in the same state.
+The Real Friends app saves its state to your device when it exits, so it can be restarted in the same state (for example, on the same page in the story).
 This is recommended practice for an iOS app.
 This data is not transmitted and it is not associated with any identifying information.

 The app does include external links in the About section.